Location Index

 : pop c 8000 1963 censu = 7932

 10 Before 1900 group callled Julro from Kimi settled at Ngui.
 They were later joined by the other grouops who were +/_ hostile eg Fru is "closed" to Julro "because" of a illegitimate pregnancy which "caused" a war between Julro and Fru (in alliance with Bal).
 The Julro were then driven out of the village, and their site was occupied by people from Fru and some others henceforth called Nguni after the place.
-The peplpe of Mbar used to live at Gur, but were driven off to their present site by thge people of Duk.
+The people of Mbar used to live at Gur, but were driven off to their present site by thge people of Duk.

 33 Juju in month of May, used to be at Fuh also in November a dance which women cannot see starting at Fuh hen going to Nguni, Kulshin, Fru, Duk and Mbar.